All Episodes

 There's nobody coming out defending Brady here.

-It's it's and other analysts, you know, are running with that.
+And other analysts are running with that.

 I'm just making the observation.